 &lt;sup>13You should check out these explanations for yourself.
 The raw stories are part of the R workspace.

-Figure 2: Projection of the Times stories on to the first two principal components.
-Labels: "a" for art stories, "m" for music.
+FIGURE 18.6: Projection of the Times stories on to the first two principal components.
+Music stories are marked with a blue "m", art stories with a red "a".